 About me

-Hi, I’m Nadine – a cultural critic and recovering idealist figuring things out in public, trying to find a better, more inclusive way to live.
+Hi, I’m Nadine – a cultural critic, “systems analyst”, and recovering idealist exploring more inclusive ways to live.

-If you’re craving clarity, critique, or even just a bit of company, welcome.
+Whether you’re here for clarity, critique, or even just a bit of company – welcome.

 If something on this website has resonated with you, made you feel seen, or shifted how you thinkyou can support the work here